sberrevoets/scottberrevoets.com/content/2025-03-15-markdown-resume.md

     plain text as markdown.

-In my case, I'm converting from markdown to HTML, injecting some CSS to make it look the way I want it to, and the converting that to PDF.
+In my case, I'm converting from markdown to HTML, injecting some CSS to make it look the way I want it to, and then converting that to PDF.
 LaTeX was another option but I wasn't familiar with either LaTeX or ConTeXt and didn't want to bother learning it just for this exercise.